opencord/voltha-docs/overview/contributing/jira_tickets.rst

   - Select [M]ore from the menu above Description and Details.
   - Select [L]ink
   - Select Web Link in the left margin
-  - Paste a gerrit or jenkins URL into the URL text box.
+  - Paste a GitHub PR or jenkins URL into the URL text box.
-  - Enter a summry in the link text box -- job number or gerrit ID.
+  - Enter a summry in the link text box -- job number or PR number.
   - Click the [Link] butotn.

 - Example `VOL-5009 <https://lf-broadband.atlassian.net/browse/VOL-5009>`_